Centro Studi GISED: Centro Studi GISED and the GISED network

 A limiting factor for further possible development of GISED activities was the lack of a formal structure and legal basis for the coordinating centre.
 For this reason, in 2002, the Centro Studi GISED association was founded.
-Dr. Luigi Naldi was elected President, assisted by a scientific Board composed by the most active members of the group.
+Dr. Luigi Naldi was elected president, assisted by a scientific Board composed by the most active members of the group.
 In 2003, Centro Studi GISED got formal recognition as a non-profit association by the Lombardy Region and was registered in the Register of Companies (REA) with the n.
 2096.
 Again in 2003, an agreement with the Inter-University Centre Thomas Chalmers at the University of Milan was signed and Centro Studi GISED became a component of the Italian Cochrane Network.

 Besides coordinating the research projects of the GISED network, Centro Studi GISED began to develop its own projects with particular attention to clinical research, combination of basic research and clinical research (translational research), imaging and information techniques in dermatology.
 In 2008, GISED ceased to be a working group of SIDEMAST and was maintained as an informal group of people interested in working in multi-centre studies, the "GISED network".
 The headquarters of the Association were at Ospedali Riuniti of Bergamo until March 2009, when they moved to the Matteo Rota Hospital, collaborating with the newly formed Research Foundation Ospedale Maggiore of Bergamo (FROM).
 From 2009 to 2011 another office, primarily dedicated to the development of innovative imaging systems in dermatology, was activated at the Kilometro Rosso Science and Technology Park in Stezzano.
-In March 2018, Centro Studi GISED moved its headquarters to via Clara Maffei 4 in Bergamo, at the officies made available by the Health Protection Agency (ATS) of Bergamo.
+In March 2018, Centro Studi GISED moved its headquarters to via Clara Maffei 4 in Bergamo, at the offices made available by the Health Protection Agency (ATS) of Bergamo.